 Older and neglected shrubs may require more extensive pruning, known as renewal pruning.
 For shrubs that grow from multiple stems at the base, gradually remove all the old stems, leaving the new, flower-producing growth untouched.
 While this process can take a few years of selective pruning, the new flower-producing system will eventually replace the old growth.

 If you would like to learn more yard maintenance tips for pruning shrubs, or if you are interested in one of our landscaping services, please contact Vandenberg’s Landscape Design at 604-866-3023 or by filling out a contact form on our website.
-We are a Coquitlam landscaping company that is proud to serve customers throughout the Fraser Valley.
+We are a Coquitlam landscaping company that is proud to serve customers from Vancouver to Abbotsford.